Misterblue/misterblue.github.io/programming/herbal/index.md

 For augmented reality, one can look out into the real world and see information from different sources all merged into one enhanced view.
+This viewing system can have many instantiations from 3D headsets to phones to desktops and can be used for education, entertainment, training, and gaming.

 I hope that, after reading this document, that you will have an understanding on how existing world simulations ([OpenSimulator], [High Fidelity], [Sirikata],